-As supported by the preceding analyses, Project construction and operations would not result in the inefficient, wasteful, or unnecessary consumption of energy.
+As supported by the preceding analyses (discussed in Section 4.5), Project construction and operations would not result in the inefficient, wasteful, or unnecessary consumption of energy, evidenced by compliance with applicable measures from the County's CAP as well as compliance with 2022 Title 24 Standards.
 The Project would therefore not cause or result in the need for additional energy producing or transmission facilities.
 The Project would not engage in wasteful or inefficient uses of energy and aims to achieve energy conservations goals within the State of California.